m-GDEV/WardrobeManager/README.md

 ### Docker

-To deploy this application yourself (self-hosted) you can use docker with an environment file to configure the app.
+To deploy this application yourself (self-hosted) you can use **docker compose** with an environment file to configure the app.

 `docker-compose.yml` (this is likely out of date, check [here](https://github.com/m-GDEV/WardrobeManager/tree/master/docker-compose.yml) for the most up to date version):